randyajackson/Youtube_Tag_Description/README.md

 # Youtube_Tag_Description
-Script used to create a Youtube description, tags, and Instagram hashtags for video uploads.
+Script used to create tracklist timestamps, youtube description, and aggregate youtube tags for video uploads.

 Example output: